In 2010, Italy implemented the 2006/123/EC Directive of the European Parliament and of the Council, regarding services in the internal market.

-In particular, the directive stipulates:
+In particular, the Directive stipulates:

 - the obligation to provide the means to complete these procedures electronically;

-The Services Directive is a European law that aims to make life easier for businesses that wish to provide services in the European Union – in their home country or abroad.
-The Directive defines the rules that apply to entrepreneurs wishing to establish a business or perform temporary services in the EU/EEA area (the 27 EU member states, plus Iceland, Liechtenstein and Norway).
-It obliges member states to eliminate unnecessary bureaucracy, simplify formalities for businesses and make public administrations more efficient.
+The Services Directive is aimed at making life easier for companies that wish to start a business or provide temporary services within the European Union, in their home country or abroad.
+It obliges Member States to eliminate unnecessary bureaucracy, to simplify formalities for companies and to make public administrations more efficient.

-For the implementation of the Directive, each member state had to set up ‘Points of Single Contact (PSC)’ , e-government portals which help businesses complete their administrative procedures on-line.
-The PSCs provide comprehensive information on all administrative matters related to setting up or expanding a services business in a given country.
-This includes for example:
+For the implementation of the Directive, each Member State had to set up the "Points of Single Contact (PSC)", e-government portals which help businesses to complete the administrative procedures online.

 Intra-Community transfers: requirements

 Intra-Community transfers concern exchanges which take place through the transfer of goods between entities belonging to different Member States.
 Thanks to the reverse charge mechanism the transfer will not be subject to VAT in the country of the seller but in the destination country.

 An invoice must be sent in order to transfer or carry out services.
 With regard to the legal nature of the recipient, economic operators can confirm the validity of the VAT number provided by their EU-based clients with the competent tax authority of the territory where they are domiciled for tax purposes.

 This can also be confirmed through the Agenzia delle Entrate’s website.